End MWRA’s Unfair Treatment of Alewife Brook!

-During major flood events, sewage contaminated water from the Alewife Brook is conveyed into the homes, yards, and parks of our most diverse and vulnerable neighborhoods.
-There are an estimated 1200 Arlington residents in the 100 year flood plain near the Alewife Brook.
-To make matters worse, the Alewife reverses direction during some flood events, sending that contaminated floodwater back to North Cambridge, towards Cambridge’s most diverse and vulnerable neighborhoods.
+We are especially concerned with the Combined Sewer Outfalls, which discharge sewage water into the Alewife Brook during many storm events.
+During major flood events, sewage contaminated water from the Alewife Brook flows into the homes, yards, and parks of the area’s most diverse and vulnerable neighborhoods, which are considered Environmental Justice Populations.
+To make matters worse, the Alewife can reverse direction during some flood events, sending that contaminated floodwater back to North Cambridge and Belmont, towards their most diverse and vulnerable neighborhoods.

 Environmental Health is Community Health

 Tonight’s meeting is our chance to speak out!
 Come to the Public Sewage Pollution Control meeting tonight from 6 pm to 8 pm and speak up for Alewife Brook.
 It’s ok if you are a few minutes late!
 Please show up.
 Be Prepared.
 Be prepared to hear excuses about why Massachusetts Water Resources Authority, Somerville,…Keep reading

 Wednesday, Nov 15th at 6 pm END UNTREATED ALEWIFE SEWAGE POLLUTION The Alewife Brook has the largest volumes of untreated combined sewage pollution discharges in the Greater Boston area.
 It is flood-prone and runs through densely populated neighborhoods, with 5,000 people in its 100-year flood plain, in multiple Environmental Justice communities.
 EPA’s EJ Screener rates…Keep reading